PranshuKhandal/total-machine/README.md

 ## Building

-Run `./build.sh` to build.

-It loads appropriate files into sbcl and calls `save-lisp-and-die` from `sb-ext` package to make `machine` executable.

-## Use

-Run `./machine` to use.

-Read examples for more examples.
+Run `chmod +x machine.lisp` in the directory to make it executable.
+Now, you can simply run `./machine.lisp` to use it.

+Alternatively, running `sbcl --script machine.lisp` also works.

 ## Examples